 Faculty and staff are required to fill out a daily, electronic symptoms report and should not report to work if they have any symptoms of COVID-19 or if they feel ill in any way.

-Will students have to undergo random testing?
+Will students have to undergo surveillance testing?

 How will daily symptom screenings be monitored?